faarismuda/Search-UI-Tools/README.md

 - The extension uses Chrome's storage API to save the state of the "Highlight Ads" and "Back To Top" features.
 - The extension has not been tested on macOS.
 - The extension has not been tested on browsers other than Chromium-based browsers.
+- This extension is not intended to speed up the audit process, but rather to make it more accurate.

 ## Known Issues